 For more information on this award, view the bylaws.

-The lecture is presented in alternate years at the Materials Science & Technology conference, of which TMS is a an organizing society, and IMAT (International Materials Applications & Technologies), the ASM Annual Meeting.
+The lecture is presented in alternate years at the Materials Science & Technology conference, of which TMS is an organizing society, and IMAT (International Materials Applications & Technologies), the ASM Annual Meeting.
 Both events are held in the September-October timeframe.
 The award recipient must be available to present at that year’s event.

 The topic of the lecture shall fall within these objectives: